coleifer/peewee/docs/peewee/playhouse.rst

         :param Model sender: if specified, only instances of this model class will trigger the receiver callback.
         :param string name: a short alias

+        Add the receiver to the internal list of receivers, which will be called whenever the signal is sent.

         .. code-block:: python